LeeHall-DevOps/eng114_devops/README.md

 - Flexibility - teams are able to keep up with stake holder changes.
 - reduce cost - due to reuseable code employee are only paid to write the code once.

 ## Role of DevOps
-The role of a devOps consultant is to be ab
+devOps consultant is to be able to work along side both developers and the operator.

-- Most used commands
+# Most used commands
 ___
 - Update ubuntu: `sudo apt-get update -y`
 - upgrade ubuntu: `sudo apt-get upgrade -y`